fhdsl/AnVIL_Demos/docs/03-single-cell-with-bioconductor.md

     <img src="03-single-cell-with-bioconductor_files/figure-html//1a35Mb8f0M-bQkBcHa1cyQc6YxXoBLtExCz96nv08vkA_g14ea2db115d_0_22.png" title="Screenshot of a Terra Workspace.
 The cloud icon to create a new cloud environment is highlighted." alt="Screenshot of a Terra Workspace.
 The cloud icon to create a new cloud environment is highlighted." width="100%" />

-1. In the dialogue box, click the "Settings" button under RStudio
+1. In the dialogue box, click the "Settings" button under RStudio.

     <img src="03-single-cell-with-bioconductor_files/figure-html//1a35Mb8f0M-bQkBcHa1cyQc6YxXoBLtExCz96nv08vkA_g14ea2db115d_0_18.png" title="Screenshot of the Cloud Environment Details dialogue box.
 The Settings button under RStudio is highlighted." alt="Screenshot of the Cloud Environment Details dialogue box.
 The Settings button under RStudio is highlighted." width="100%" />